Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 It's also handy to know that after the age of six months, it's fine to give your child water from the tap without sterilising it first.
 But you should always make sure that you clean all parts of your baby's cup thoroughly and pay extra attention to any spouts or valves.

-Healthline has lots of information about drinks and cups for babies and young children.
+Raising Children has lots of information about healthy drinking habits for babies and young children.